daniellerch/daniellerch.github.io/stegorank/lsb-replacement-en.md

 ## Detectability results

-In the current StegoWatch comparison, LSB replacement is represented in the uncompressed-image comparison.
+In the current StegoRank comparison, LSB replacement is represented in the uncompressed-image comparison.
 The results include both SPA and machine-learning-based detection.

 The important point is not only that LSB replacement can be detected, but that it can be attacked with structural methods that are less dependent on training data than deep-learning detectors.